Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 - Bridging the gap between them at Horizon 2, what transformations are sufficient for now?

 ---
-## Stepping back a moment to ask for whom? why?
+## Stepping back a moment; for whom? why?
-- Participants within our network ecology and synnergetic partnerships
-- To grow capacity at scale
+- To grow capacity at scale WITH our community, synnergetic partners and network participants

 ---
 ## High level view of the network
 - This is just one perspective that necessarily omits detail - is it sufficient?

+---

 ![](assets/NetworkEcology.jpg)